stepanenko-ys/ajax-systems/README.md

 *  **  **

 ## Fill the table with test data
-Submit your Endpoint request (Headers can be empty):
+Submit your Endpoint request (method POST, Headers can be empty):
 ```bash
 /api_v1/upload
 ```